cheeseonamonkey/CLI-AI/README.md

 # CLI-AI
 An AI assistant that lives inside your terminal.
+With flags to include context about your file system and enviornment.

 ## Setup